-- Lectures and site visits in England by Susannah Fullerton, President of the Jane Austen Society of Australia.
-Susannah will be assisted by Ali Oveissi who has worked with ASA since 1998. - Exploration of places associated with Virginia Woolf her beloved home at Rodmell, and the lighthouse she saw as a child which inspired her most famous novel. - A journey through Poldark country in Cornwall, learning about the books and the two fabulous film adaptations. - Fabulous Tennyson explorations on the Isle of Wight. - A day of murder and detection following in the footsteps of 'Queen of Crime', Agatha Christie. - A memorable visit to quaint Shandy Hall with discussion of one of the world's most influential and oddest novels, Tristram Shandy. - A viewing of J.M.
+- Lectures and site visits in England by Susannah Fullerton, President of the Jane Austen Society of Australia. - Exploration of places associated with Virginia Woolf her beloved home at Rodmell, and the lighthouse she saw as a child which inspired her most famous novel. - A journey through Poldark country in Cornwall, learning about the books and the two fabulous film adaptations. - Fabulous Tennyson explorations on the Isle of Wight. - A day of murder and detection following in the footsteps of 'Queen of Crime', Agatha Christie. - A memorable visit to quaint Shandy Hall with discussion of one of the world's most influential and oddest novels, Tristram Shandy. - A viewing of J.M.
 Barrie's literary cricket pavilion at stunning Stanway House. - Literary explorations of the glorious Cotswolds in the footsteps of the Mitfords, Laurie Lee, and T.S.
 Eliot (with a private visit to Burnt Norton). - Stay in sea side resort boutique hotels in Portsmouth and St Ives.